tomwhartung/jmws_accoutrements/affiliate_marketing/6-flexibility.md

 # 6-flexibility.md

-Affiliate marketing changes a lot:
+Affiliate marketing changes a lot, and it would be great to have a way to easily find and change the links we have in our content.

+# Why We Need Flexibility

+Here are some examples of why flexibility is important:

 - Google has ended its program
-- Barnes and Noble changed the company they were using, and didn't tell many people
+- Barnes and Noble changed the company they were using, from Rakuten to CJ Affiliates, and didn't tell many people

+## Motivations Specific to CJ Affiliate

 - CJ Affiliate was originally Commission Junction
   - Companies merge and rebrand

+### From the "CJ Affiliate Publisher Service Agreement"

+The **CJ Affiliate Publisher Service Agreement** is at https://www.cj.com/legal/psa-us

+> (e) Updating Links.
+If Links to Advertiser are not dynamically updated through the Network Service,
+> upon notification You are obligated to update an Advertiser's Links in order to earn Payouts.

-- In section 6 "Term, Termination, Deactivation and Notices" CJ Affiliate's agreement states they can terminate me at any time
+From section "6 Term, Termination, Deactivation and Notices" of the CJ Affiliate Publisher Service Agreement

+> (d) Termination of Programs and Offers.
+Programs and Offers may be discontinued at any time.

 Therefore we need to build flexibility into our use of their links.